-Kale companion planting, or specific plants that when grown next to kale, improve its growth and are a powerful way to deter pests and get better harvests.
+Kale companion planting, or specific plants that when grown next to kale, improve its growth and are a powerful way to deter pests and get better harvests of kale.

 Kale is a firm favorite among gardeners and allotment holders alike.
 It is loved for its ability to crop over winter, and for its beautiful, large leaves that add structure and interest to any garden bed.

 Companion planting is about deterring pests, attracting predators for your pests and choosing plants that will not negatively impact your plant’s growth by competing with them or creating unhealthy conditions.

 Once you know how to grow kale, you can experiment with the many varieties available.

 Learning which plants grow well together might seem a little complicated, but kale companion planting is actually pretty simple, and you’ll be amazed by the results if you factor it in as part of your vegetable garden ideas.

 When thinking about kale companion planting, it is important to first consider what problems you may encounter when growing kale.
 The primary pests of kale are caterpillars, flea beetle, white fly, aphids and, in the US, Harlequin beetles.